redcrab2016/Brainfuck-Macro-Assembler/readme.md

 ***
 ### EQUAL

-Does two values in stack are different
+Does two values in stack are equal

 #### With stack